SamirNabadov/Dynamic-Pipeline-Generation/README.md

   - generate-child-pipeline
   - trigger-child-pipeline

-The new gitlab ci file has 4 stages.
+There are 4 stages in the gitlab ci file.
 Note that the jobs in the newly created gitlab file are configured according to a multi-project.
 That is, if there is any change in any project, only jobs belonging to the changed project will be created and executed.
 Helm Charts for deployments are located in the deploy folder.

 tages:
   - test